 CHEM 2504.
 Organic Chemistry I

 Study of the preparations and reactions of the various organic functional groups with emphasis upon the mechanisms of the reactions.
 Prerequisites: CHEM 1004, 1054 or permission of instructor.
 Includes laboratory.
-Lab fee required.

 CHEM 2514.
 Organic Chemistry II